kudkudak/Growing-Neural-Gas/README.md

-#Growing Neural Gas in R - package to be included in GMuM.R project.
+#Growing Neural Gas in R

+Package to be included in GMuM.R project.
 Currently under heavy rewritting.

 ###General
 ------